ARINC-IA/CSMIM/docs/best-practices.md

 If the value of a resource changes seldom and its integrity is not critical at all, consider publishing it only on startup and on change, with the MQTT Retain flag set.
-The client will never consider a value expired. <br />
+The client will never consider a value expired in this case. <br />
 *Rationale:* This is straightforward to implement at the server and at the client.

 If the value of a resource can change more often or less often, or if its integrity is of some importance, consider publishing it with the MQTT Retain flag and MQTT Message Expiry property set.
 Either publish the value using a fixed period;
 or publish the value on startup, on change and before the last published message expires. <br />
 *Rationale:* This is straightforward to implement at the client, while the server implementation needs some care.
 No expired data can linger indefinitely at the MQTT broker.